 If you’re interested in getting mechanical breakdown insurance from Progressive, you’ll want to start considering other extended coverage options.
 In this article, we’ll talk about the history of Progressive’s mechanical breakdown insurance (MBI) offerings and alternative coverage plans that may meet your needs and budget.

 MBI is just one type of coverage for long-term vehicle protection.
 You may decide an extended warranty is best for you.
-We’ve reviewed and ranked the best extended car warranty companies on the market, and you can click below to get free, no-obligation quotes from our top picks.
+We’ve reviewed and ranked the best extended car warranty companies on the market, and you can click above to get free, no-obligation quotes from our top picks.

 What is Mechanical Breakdown Insurance?